OM MANI PADME HUM

 The Bhagavan Sri Ramana Maharshi

-There is theme, often unsaid or unseen that runs in a wide band in things spiritual.
-For the most part and for those most truly involved, in the end it is sometimes a calling, but as with Sri Ramana it is blanketed by much bigger and much larger things, sometimes generations back.
+There is a theme, often unsaid or unseen that runs in a wide band in things spiritual.
+For the most part and for those most truly involved, it is sometimes a calling, but as with Sri Ramana it is blanketed by much bigger and much larger things, sometimes generations back.
 How does one know if they have a "calling?"
 It is not so much YOU that determines such a thing, but the "selection out" that occurs from or by another or possibly, like a seedling, developing to maturehood from an already fertilized previously laid-down unknown, unnamed non-existent yet is, viable growth-plain.
 Some seedings make it, others don't.
 For those that do, there is an almost innate ability that is somehow radiated or felt.
 You yourself may not even know per se' although your whole life you may have had "this feeling."
 It just needs to be focused.
 That is what happened in my case and to countless others like me throughout the centuries.
 You are somehow selected out, sometimes even before you ever were and groomed.

 Starting the mid 1920's a man named Nicolas Roerich along with a small close-knit personal entourage traveled throughout Tibet and the Himalayas for five years or so.
 In the process, Roerich, a highly accomplished artist, created hundreds and hundreds of paintings, mostly sweeping landscapes of what he saw or observed first hand.
 A good portion of his travels took him into rather isolated and off-the-beaten-path and places, especially compared to what the typical westerner of the day would ever see, few and far between other westerners were at the time.